Chattahoochee River National Recreation Area | SOPE CREEK HIKING TRAILS

 Just past the pond is the intersection (SC 15) with the bike trail that you saw at the start of the hike.
 Take a left and you will soon be back at your car.

 The hike at Sope Creek is a quality one.
 The only thing missing is the Chattahoochee River itself, but Sope Creek is easily its picturesque match.
-Overall, it’s one of the better hikes in the Chattahoochee River National Recreation Area.
+Overall, it’s one of the better hikes in Chattahoochee River National Recreation Area.

 Back to the Top